adityasharma7/js-roadmap/README.md

 - [ ] Class checking: "instanceof"

 Task: -
-- [ ] To create a textarea and if a user makes changes to it without saving then show an alert that data is not saved.
+1. To create a textarea and if a user makes changes to it without saving then show an alert that data is not saved.
 (Similar to https://stackoverflow.com/questions/ask)
-- [ ] Change the color of the cell to red when the user clicks on a cell and revert when the user again clicks.
+2. Change the color of the cell to red when the user clicks on a cell and revert when the user again clicks.

-Module 8:                                                                                             Expected: 8 hours
+### JS Module 8:
 - [ ] Blob
 - [ ] File and FileReader
 - [ ] REST API